 It wasn’t long before I started to get a sense that I needed to help others with Coeliac Disease or those with CD children.

 I think it was a no-brainer that being a Geographic Information Specialist would mean the solution was always going to involve maps.

 Just like anyone, ever, who was always researching safe places to eat, I found searching and wading through the multitude of comments on social networks and staring at food outlet websites an overwhelming activity.
 It is so draining and frustrating.

-If I was the coeliac, it would make it a little easier to make choices, but as it’s not, guessing how a little person is feeling about a situation or ‘being there’ after an accidental glutening is nearly the hardest thing I’ve had to do. (aside from actually bringing the little people into this world that is).
+If I were the coeliac, it would make it a little easier to make choices, but as it’s not, guessing how a little person is feeling about a situation or ‘being there’ after an accidental glutening is nearly the hardest thing I’ve had to do. (aside from actually bringing the little people into this world that is).

-To take the leap or not?
+To leap or not?

 It’s changed considerably from its original concept, but all the while, the core has remained the same:

-“to provide an easy to use, trustworthy place for people to find places and products to eat.”
+“to provide an easy to use, trustworthy place for people to find safe places and products to eat.”

 Understanding the risk and transparently showing it in our website is the next best thing to trust.
-Trust comes later for each and every person as they develop their relationship with a particular food outlet or product brand.
+Trust comes later for each person as they develop their relationship with a particular food outlet or product brand.